alphagov/collections/README.md

 Once email subscriptions for World Locations have been completely ported to use Email Alert Api, this functionality can be removed.

+### Content for taxon pages

+Content for taxon pages is returned by a search in Rummager based on content_ids.
+By default this content is filtered by `filter_navigation_document_supertype: 'guidance'`.
+However for content tagged to the `/world` taxon, this restriction is lifted so that _all_ content is returned from Rummager.

 ### Dependencies

 - [content-store](https://github.com/alphagov/content-store), provides: